Homemade Pumpkin Puree

-Do you know now what I heard recently….that stuff in the can….it’s not even pumpkin.
+Do you know now what I heard recently….that pumpkin puree in the can….it’s not even pumpkin.
 Blasphemy!
 Word on the street is that canned pumpkin puree is ACTUALLY cooked squash…like butternut, Golden Delicious and Hubbarb.

-I don’t know what’s real and what’s not but one thing is for certain….I trust no one. 🙂 So, I decided to do what any self-respecting food freak would do and make my own pumpkin puree from scratch…..the easiest way I knew how.
+I don’t know what’s real and what’s not but one thing is for certain….I trust no one. 🙂 So, I decided to do what any self-respecting food freak would do and make my own puree from scratch…..the easiest way I knew how.

 If you haven’t ever cooked with the “real deal” pumpkin puree you’re in for a huge treat.
 Every pumpkin thing you make from your bread pudding to your brûlées will taste infinitely better when you use real pumpkin puree.

 And it couldn’t be simpler to make with the help of your slow cooker or crock pot.
 This easy Pumpkin Puree recipe just cooks away into a soft, silky dream while you do whatever it is that you do all day long.

 Pumpkin Puree is exactly that, pumpkin that’s been roasted until soft and then pureed in a food processor or blender.
 Most pumpkin puree recipes call for roasting your pumpkin in the oven but this easy pumpkin puree uses a Crock Pot to make short work of cooking your pumpkin with no fuss.